adelphi-ed-tech/au-courses/content/school-networks.md

 This week we will learn about core computer hardware, and the key software (Operating Systems) that drive computers.
 We'll also learn about the specific hardware of our RPIs and install an operating system so we can take them out for a test drive.
-By the end of the week you should have a bootable Raspberry Pi that is housed in a homemade case of your design.
-You should be able to log into your computer with a working display (monitor) and keyboard/mouse.
-You will also make sure that it connects to the internet.
+By the end of the week you should have either VirtualBox or Parellels installed on your computer and have created and installed a Virtual Machine (VM) running the Ubuntu operating system.

 ### Guiding Questions:

-1. How does a modern computer work?
+1. How does a modern computer work?### To Do:
 2. What makes a computer a _computer_?
 3. How is a computer an abstraction of many parts and processes?